microsoft/ContosoTraders/docs/Setup-instructions overall.md

 4. Select New registration.
 5. Provide following values and click Register
 	1. Name:  “ContosoTraders-GitHubActions”
-	2. Supported Account Type:
+	2. Supported Account Type: Select the first option - Accounts in the organizational directory only(Default Directory-Single Tenant)
-	3. Redirect URI:
+	3. Redirect URI: Select Web and enter the url : https://www.contosotraders.com or your domain url you can enter.

      ![img3](images/appreg.png)